clockblocker/Textfresser_vault/README.md

-# Bild your German passive vocabulary, by extracting words' meaning from context
+# Read german texts.
+Collect contexts for unknown words.
+Build passive vocabulary.

-Open a file with German text.
+Open a file with a German text.

-For every unknown word, generate a structured vocabulary entry with context from the text.
+For every unknown word, generate a structured vocabulary entry.

+Add context from the text.

-Enjoy the web of your personal dictionary.
+Enjoy the ever-growing web of your personal dictionary.

 ![The vocabulary in action](./Anhänge/image.png)